dalelane/sample-kafka-java-apps/README.md

 # Simple Kafka client apps

-Sample Java applications for sending and receiving messages to a Kafka topic.
+Sample Java applications for sending, receiving, and processing messages on Kafka topics.
 These require Java and Maven to build and run, and a Kafka cluster to connect to.

 Four variations are included:
 - [Text](#text)